 This won’t change anything about the performance of the barbell, but it will contribute to the look of your gym.

-1.1 inches in diameter is pretty standard for an Olympic bar.
+1.1 inches in diameter is standard for an Olympic barbell.

 They sell fat bars for things like strongman, but you really want something that feels good in your hand for most lifts.

 If you're looking for a good barbell for your regular workouts, there is no need to get fancy and get strange non standard diameter bars.
 I prefer not to be distracted by the bar width during my workouts.